KakiRamesh/Ram/_teaching/2014-spring-teaching-1.md

 location: "Hyderabad, India"
 ---

-Led a 60 engineering students of BITS Pilani in every semester, taught an intensive course on Design and Modeling in Auto CAD for 3 yeras.
+Over a three-year period, I spearheaded the instruction of 60 engineering students from BITS Pilani each semester.
+The curriculum centred on an intensive course in Design and Modeling using design software, providing comprehensive training in computer-aided design techniques.